ybayle/Scyland3D/README.md

 - *indir* (required)
     - A string containing the input directory where the files are stored.
 You can use any number of sub-directories.
 Folder and file names can specify the feature modalities separated by `_` (e.g. speciesA_ageX_sex1.pts).
     - Example: `Scyland3D.pts2csv("example/")`
-- *mirror_factor* (optional)
-    - A string containing the keyword for items to be mirrored in the 3D space.
-    - Default: None
-    - Example: `Scyland3D.pts2csv("example/", mirror_factor="upper")` will mirror in 3D the files containing the keyword `upper` before processing them with the remaining `lower` items.
 - *order* (optional)
     - A list of integer indicating the new order to apply to the landmarks.
     - Default: None